 He's a young man who's always on the go, working in his community and promoting inclusion for people with disabilities.
-Chaz works for the Pittsburgh Pirates as Manager of Disability Initiatives.
-OnQ's Tonia Caruso reports.
+Tonight, OnQ's Tonia Caruso introduces us to Chaz Kellem.

 Guest Wilford Payne, Executive Director of Primary Care Health Services, joins host Chris Moore to discuss the importance of medical safety nets in the Pittsburgh region.

 This stark, unforgettable exhibit at Pittsburgh's Warhol museum explores how the Nazis used medicine and science in their campaign to eliminate European Jews, the handicapped and others viewed as threats to the "master race."